openalloc/SwiftTabler/README.md

 :---:|:---:
 ![](https://github.com/openalloc/SwiftTabler/blob/main/Images/macOSb.png)  |  ![](https://github.com/openalloc/SwiftTabler/blob/main/Images/iOSb.png)

-When used with 'bound' variants (e.g., `TablerListB`), the data can be modified directly, mutating your data source.
+When used with 'bound' variants (e.g., `TablerListB` or `TablerListC`), the data can be modified directly, mutating your data source.
 From the demo:

 ```swift
 private func brow(element: BoundValue) -> some View {